What Are Normal Estrogen Levels in Men and Women? - Balance My Hormones TRT in the UK

 Avoid exercising in excess

 Extreme exercise can cause a reduction in estrogen levels.
 Our bodies are designed to produce more stress hormones under such situations.
-And when more stress hormones are produced, a decline in the levels of other hormones like estrogen occurs.
+And when more stress hormones are produced, a decline in the levels of hormones like estrogen occurs.

 Reduce stress